Peavey EVH Wolfgang: Serial numbers

 USA-built Peavey Wolfgangs typically had serial numbers that started with "91" followed by six more digits.
-Late-run USA Wolfgangs had serial numbers that started with "50" or "51".
+Late-run USA Wolfgangs had serial numbers that started with "51".
 A very few prototype models had serial numbers that started with "1".
 Though Peavey Wolfgang owners have often sought to find a corroboration in the serial numbers of their guitars and the year in which each was built (similar to the system Gibson uses), there was no such information contained in the serial numbers.
 There was also no code specific to Custom Shop models.

 Peavey Wolfgang serial numbers were stamped on the back of the headstock between the tuners.
 Eddie Van Halen's signature and the headstock patent number were both branded just below the serial number.
 Early Wolfgang models (1996–1998) contained the term "Pat.
 Pend." in place of the patent number.
-Korean model EXP Wolfgang Specials had serial numbers printed in black on the back of the headstock.
+South Korean made Wolfgang Special QT models had serial numbers printed in black on the back of the headstock.

+Sorting the serial numbers and their dates on the guitar's accompanying certificates, can state:

+Peavey Wolfgang's serials (made in USA, standard and special, with no difference) are not perfectly progressive.
+Geoff of rocknrollweekend.com comments: